developerasun/myDocumentBox-tool/myJavascript/frontEnd/myReact/readme.md

 ### State and Lifecycle
 #### State
 State is a very important concept in React.
 State is the state of React component, meaning the component's data(the object in Javascript).
-It is defined by developer and should only include the data related to rendering.
+It is <strong>defined by developer</strong> and should only include the data related to rendering.
 When state is defined in a class component, it is <strong>fully encapsulated and local.</strong> No other components are aware of the state.

 <details>
     <summary>setState method in React(tab to unfold)</summary>